‘a new Tim Rice’

 ‘a genius - a maestro - a misfit’

-Over the last two decades, writer and performer Marcus Reeves has reinvented himself repeatedly, with incarnations as an actor, drag queen, singer songwriter and performance poet.
+Over the last two decades, writer and performer Marcus Reeves has reinvented himself repeatedly, with incarnations as an actor, singer songwriter and performance poet.
 His show Postcards from God - The Sister Wendy Musical has been presented at Jermyn Street Theatre in London's West End and at Hackney Empire Studio Theatre, with its Concept Cast Recording receiving airplay from Elaine Paige and Graham Norton on BBC Radio Two.

 ‘a modern day David Bowie’